-Should I Get A Tattoo? - Important Things To Think About
+Should I Get A Tattoo?
+Top Factors To Consider

 Ask Yourself Why You Want One

-That’s a pretty cool reason, but a tattoo doesn’t have to be deeply meaningful.
-Other people want tattoos for their beauty, and to turn their bodies into art.
+On the other hand, other people simply want tattoos for their beauty, and to turn their bodies into a work of art.

 There isn’t a ‘right’ reason for wanting to get a tattoo.
-But there are some wrong reasons, such as the ones below:
+However, there are plenty of wrong reasons, such as the ones listed below:

-A tattoo should be for you, not for someone else.
+A tattoo should be for you, not for anybody else.
 This is especially applicable if a romantic partner is pushing for their name to be permanently etched onto your body.
 This is nearly always an extremely bad idea.
 Just say no.

 First, who cares how much pain you can take?
-Being able to tolerate pain is not really a measure of self-worth, and there are other ways to challenge your body that don’t leave as permanent a mark, like hitting the gym or taking up marathons.
+Being able to tolerate pain is not really a measure of self-worth, and there are plenty of other ways to challenge your body that don’t leave a permanent mark, like hitting the gym or taking up marathons.
 Don’t go and get a lip tattoo just because you hear it’s the most painful.

 Don’t get me wrong.
-I’m not trying to talk anyone out of a tattoo.
-Just make sure you know why you’re doing it, and you’ll feel good about it a year from now (or ten).
+I’m not trying to talk anyone out of getting a tattoo.
+Just make sure you’re getting one for the right reasons.

 Tattoos are pricey.
 High-quality tattoos that you can be proud of are even pricier.
-Tattoos can be beautiful or just really cool, but they shouldn’t take away money you actually need for more important things, like necessities to live.
+Tattoos can be beautiful, or just really damn cool; but they still shouldn’t take money away from that you need for more important things, like necessities to live.
 If you’re struggling financially, wait a while and slowly save up – it’s definitely the most sensible thing to do.
 This is why it’s sometimes best to wait to get a tattoo until you’re a bit older.

-Getting inked is not just about the process while you’re in the tattoo chair.
-You also have to take care of your new tattoo for quite a while afterwards.
+Getting inked is not just about the day you’re in the tattoo parlor.
+You also have to take care of your new tattoo for several weeks afterward.
 It needs time to heal, and you have to follow the right aftercare steps to keep it from fading or scabbing up too much if you want it to look its best.
 A good tattoo aftercare lotion can also go a long way without costing the earth.

 Have You Had A Tattoo Before?

-As you think about what kind of tattoo you want, you need to be realistic.
-If it’s your first tattoo, it’s not the time to ask for a sleeve or something that covers half of your back.
+As you think about what kind of tattoo you want, you should be realistic.
+If it’s your first tattoo, it may not be the time to ask for a sleeve or something that covers half of your back.
 It may be better to start small.
 You can always add to a tattoo later.
-But for your first time, you don’t want to get in over your head and end up with something half finished.
+For your first time, you don’t want to get in over your head and end up with something large and regrettable.

 Know How Well You Tolerate Pain

-If you are set on an area of skin that you probably can’t tolerate the pain level for, then you may want to reconsider.
-Don’t get a tattoo you aren’t fully happy with instead.
+If you’re set on an area of skin that you probably can’t tolerate the pain level for, then you may want to reconsider.
+Don’t get a tattoo you aren’t fully happy with.

 For most people, the pain is tolerable, especially if the tattoo is small.
-Your mind kind of adjusts to the sensation after the first few minutes, and the adrenaline will begin to kick in shortly after.
+Your mind will adjust to the sensation after the first few minutes, and the adrenaline will begin to kick in shortly after.

 Are You Healthy Right Now?

 It’s best to go in for a tattoo when you aren’t sick, and when you’re not going through a rough or stressful time, such as being ill or pregnant.
-Your body will be able to handle it much better.
+Your body will be able to handle the process much better.

 Do Your Research

-Especially before getting your first tattoo, you should read everything you can that will help you to make the decision.
-You need to know if getting inked is right for you.
+Especially before getting your first tattoo.
+You should read everything you can that will help you make the right decision.
+You need to know if getting inked is definitely right for you.

-You need to make sure you understand the process and how it works, and you need to make sure you have selected both a tattoo and tattoo body location you will be happy with in the long run.
+You need to make sure you understand the process and how it works, and you need to ensure you select both a tattoo and a location that you will be happy with in the long run.

 Here are a few other things to research beforehand:

-Look into the tattoo studios near you to see which ones have the best reputation.
-Talk to people you know who have tattoos, and find out what their experience was and how happy they are with the finished tattoo.
-If they don’t mind you taking a look, also check out their tattoo to see what you think.
+Look into the tattoo shops near you to see which ones have the best reputation.
+Talk to people you know who have tattoos, and find out what their experiences were, and how happy they are with the finished product.
+If they don’t mind you taking a look, you should also check out their tattoo to see what you think.

 You want to select a studio that’s known for quality work and clean conditions.

-Once you’ve selected a studio, or as part of the studio selection process, find out what you can about the artists who work there.
-Check out pictures of their previous work, and if possible, talk to someone you know who used that particular artist for their tattoo.
+Once you’ve selected a studio, or as part of the studio selection process, find out what you can about the tattoo artists who work there.
+Check out pictures of their previous work, and if possible, talk to someone you know who has used that particular tattoo artist before.

-Two different artists in the same studio can, and probably do, have vastly different experience levels, techniques, and styles, so it’s definitely worth investigating.
+Two different tattoo artists in the same studio can, and probably do, have vastly different experience levels, techniques, and styles, so it’s definitely worth investigating.

-In conjunction with selecting a studio and artist, you want to take a look at the different types of tattoo styles so you can select a tattoo artist who is skilled in the particular style, and so you can tell them exactly what you want.
+In conjunction with selecting a tattoo parlor and artist, you should take a look at the different types of tattoo styles so you can select tattoo artists who are skilled in the particular style, and so you can tell them exactly what you want.